RajaATAli/CSCI240-Cpp-Utility-Library/README.md

 - [Acknowledgments](#acknowledgments)

 ## Description
 This repository is dedicated to the students of CSCI240 (Computing II).
 It houses an Open-Source C++ Utility Library that captures a vast array of algorithms and data structures covered throughout the semester.
 The library is designed to be a practical tool for both current and future batches, blending theoretical understanding with real-world application.
+Contributing to this repository may also be a way to better prepare yourself for CSCI36200 (Data Structures and Algorithms)

 ## Goals
 - **Knowledge Repository:** Serve as a go-to resource for current and future students, assisting them in reviewing and understanding key course concepts.